storj/storj/docs/blueprints/access-revocation.md

 ### Revoking a macaroon

-We will create an API that receives revocation requests.
-The holder of an API key will send a request to the satellite to revoke a macaroon, and will include the macaroon they wish to revoke in the request.
-(See open issues below.)
+We will create a satellite endpoint that receives revocation requests.
+A request to this endpoint must include the _macaroon to revoke_.
+The request must also include a macaroon authorizing this request.
+To be authorized, the _authorizing macaroon_ must be a _parent_ of the macaroon to revoke.
+This means the final tail of the authorizing macaroon must match a tail in the macaroon to revoke.
+In this way we allow a holder of a macaroon to revoke any further-attenuated macaroons that are based on the one they hold.

 The satellite will respond with a success or failure, whether the macaroon was successfully revoked.

 ### Handling revocation requests